It is deeply disturbing that the tradition has been for most historians and writers to

 anti-Mormon?
 Actually it's both.
 A paradox considering the thousands of

-Native Indians who are members of the LDS church."
+Native Americans who are or were members of the LDS church."

 The arrogance and attitudes

-of supremacy toward the First People of Utah has prevailed since before the
+of supremacy toward the First Nations people of Utah has prevailed since before the

 Black Hawk War, and few have had the courage to stand up and say, enough, we